 - Split summers offered?
 Case by case

-- Can summers spend time in overseas office?
+- Can summers spend time in an overseas office?
 Case by case

 Main areas of work

 Weil has a diversified approach to its recruiting process.
-Firm-wide, Weil interviews at over 45 law schools and job fairs and participates in resume collection programs at over 10 other law schools.
-For a complete list, please visit careers.weil.com
+Firm-wide, Weil interviews at 40 law schools and job fairs and participates in resume collection programs at more than ten other law schools.
+For a complete list, please visit careers.weil.com.